-2002-2003 Daniel Piggott graduated from the University of Queensland with First Class Honours and a University Medal in Law.
-He completed the BCL at Oxford with distinction.
+2002-2003 Dan Piggott QC graduated from the University of Queensland with First Class Honours and a University Medal in Law.
+He completed the BCL at Oxford with distinction and was appointed Queen's Counsel in 2019.

-"Studying law as a James Fairfax Oxford Australia Fund Scholar helped me to develop the skill set I needed to progress my legal career in both practice and academia.
-The broader thinking that I learned helps me every day in my practice at the Queensland Bar.
-Academically, my studies allowed me to lecture in law at the University of Queensland, teaching both graduates and undergraduates.
-I have published articles in Australia and England and presented a number of professional seminars.
-Recently, I was pleased to mentor and work with Dan Fuller, the inaugural Ian Wilson-Magdalen College Oxford Australia Scholar, at the commencement of his career at the Queensland Bar."
+"The broader thinking that I learned studying law as a James Fairfax Oxford Australia Fund Scholar helps me every day in my practice at the Queensland Bar.
+More recently, I have been pleased to mentor and work with both Dan Fuller, the inaugural Ian Wilson-Magdalen College Oxford Australia Scholar, and with Mohammud Jaamae Hafeez-Baig, a Guy White - Ian Wilson Magdalen College Oxford Australia Fund Scholar, at the commencement of their respective careers at the Queensland Bar."